GaoAi/ELRNet/README.md

 ```

 ## Dataset
-You can take the WHU dataset as an example for testing.
-The download address of WHU is: http://gpcv.whu.edu.cn/data/building_dataset.html
+You can take the public WHU building extraction dataset as an example for training and testing.
 ### Directory Structure
 ```
 Directory: